aminul91/tutorsitelinks/README.md

 A Django application for tutorials for different topic

-Application contains a RESTful API which is developed by Django REST framework

 Here you can find most popular tutorial's links about different topics

+This a client app developed by Django

+The application URL is https://tutorsitelinks.herokuapp.com/

+Application fetch data from a RESTful API which is developed by Django REST framework

+The API is linktutor API

+The API link is https://linktutor.herokuapp.com/tutorials/

 # Reporting